Appendix: file inventory

 </button>

-That is a small but useful product decision.
-It avoids changing collision rules while a game is already in progress.
+That makes for a small but useful product decision: it avoids changing collision rules while a game is already in progress.

 Commands for both apps